greenboxal/doggohub/doc/ci/yaml/README.md

 ## Hidden keys

-> Introduced in GitLab 8.6 and GitLab Runner v1.1.1.
+> Introduced in DoggoHub 8.6 and DoggoHub Runner v1.1.1.

-Keys that start with a dot (`.`) will be not processed by GitLab CI.
+Keys that start with a dot (`.`) will be not processed by DoggoHub CI.
 You can use this feature to ignore jobs, or use the
 [special YAML features](#special-yaml-features) and transform the hidden keys into templates.